Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 At Sharetribe, we’ve worked with successful P2P marketplaces for over a decade (check out our customer gallery for some inspiring examples!).
 This practical guide is based on the lessons we’ve learned along the way.
 We hope it helps you turn your idea into a thriving peer-to-peer marketplace.

-A peer-to-peer (P2P) marketplace is a website that connects people who own a product or offer a service with people who want to buy or rent it.
-Airbnb is a classic example.
+A peer-to-peer (P2P) marketplace is a platform that connects people who own products or offer services with people who want to buy or rent them.
+Airbnb is a classic example: hosts list their properties, travelers book them, and Airbnb facilitates the transaction without owning a single hotel room.

 In addition to Airbnb, famous examples include the product-selling website Etsy and the ridesharing app Uber.
 Almost any product or service can be sold through a P2P platform.
 Sharetribe customers have built marketplace sites for everything from selling pre-loved children’s stuff to private swimming pool rentals.